Pure narrowband photon-pair generation in a monolithic cavity: Introduction

-On the other hand, the SPDC process can be modified by embedding the nonlinear material within an optical cavity~\cite{ou1999cavity}, restricting the emission of single-photons into modes with well defined spatial and spectral characteristics.
-By using a tailored cavity it is possible to generate high-purity photons, avoiding filtering and therefore preserving heralding efficiency and brigthness.
-Moreover, the spectral brightness can be increased by orders of magnitude with respect to the non-resonant case, and the generated photons exhibit reduced bandwidths, facilitating efficient interfacing with atomic or solid-state systems and reducing the effects of chromatic dispersion and path-length differences, i.e. in optical fibers.
-Most cavity-enhanced SPDC sources rely on an external cavity formed by mirrors~\cite{ou1999cavity, oberparleiter2000cavity, wang2004polarization, kuklewicz2006time, scholz2007narrow, bao2008generation, wang2008observation, wolfgramm2008bright, scholz2009statistics, nielsen2009time, hockel2011direct, wolfgramm2011atom, fekete2013ultranarrow, slattery2015narrow, rambach2016sub, rielander2016cavity, ahlrichs2016bright, tsai2018ultrabright, niizeki2018ultrabright,moqanaki2019novel,slattery2019background, muller2020general} (see Ref.~\cite{slattery2019background} for a review); however, SPDC embedded in an external cavity leads to bulky setups that require active cavity stabilisation techniques, and emit in clusters of adjacent spectral modes because they have several longitudinal modes per cluster, requiring more filtering.
+On the other hand, the SPDC process can be modified by embedding the nonlinear material within an optical cavity~\cite{ou1999cavity}, restricting the emission of single photons into modes with well-defined spatial and spectral characteristics.
+By using a tailored cavity it is possible to generate high-purity photons, avoiding filtering and therefore preserving heralding efficiency and brightness.
+Moreover, the spectral brightness can be increased by orders of magnitude with respect to the non-resonant case, and the generated photons exhibit reduced bandwidths, facilitating efficient interfacing with atomic or solid-state systems and reducing the effects of chromatic dispersion and path-length differences, e.g., in optical fibers.
+Most cavity-enhanced SPDC sources rely on an external cavity formed by mirrors~\cite{ou1999cavity, oberparleiter2000cavity, wang2004polarization, kuklewicz2006time, scholz2007narrow, bao2008generation, wang2008observation, wolfgramm2008bright, scholz2009statistics, nielsen2009time, hockel2011direct, wolfgramm2011atom, fekete2013ultranarrow, slattery2015narrow, rambach2016sub, rielander2016cavity, ahlrichs2016bright, tsai2018ultrabright, niizeki2018ultrabright,moqanaki2019novel,slattery2019background, muller2020general} (see Ref.~\cite{slattery2019background} for a review); however, SPDC embedded in an external cavity leads to bulky setups that require active cavity stabilization techniques and emit in clusters of adjacent spectral modes because they have several longitudinal modes per cluster, requiring more filtering.